trevery/scrap-allitebooks/README.md

 ## requirements
 I use BeautifulSoup library to parse html, so you need to install it.
 If you have installed, congratulations!
-If you have not, this [page](https://beautifulsoup.readthedocs.io/zh_CN/v4.4.0/#id8)will help.
+If you have not, this [page](https://beautifulsoup.readthedocs.io/zh_CN/v4.4.0/#id8) will help.

 ## How to use it?